evancz/guide.elm-lang.org/book/types/reading_types.md

     "It is " ++ toString powerLevel ++ "."
 ```

 People can make mistakes in type annotations, so what happens if they say the wrong thing?
-The still figures out the type on its own, and it checks that your annotation matches the real answer.
+The compiler still figures out the type on its own, and it checks that your annotation matches the real answer.
 In other words, the compiler will always verify that all the annotations you add are correct!

 > **Note:** Some folks feel that it is odd that the type annotation goes on the line above the actual definition.
 The reasoning is that it should be easy and noninvasive to add a type annotation *later*.
 This way you can turn a sloppy prototype into higher-quality code just by adding lines.